automuteus/automuteus/internal/api/AUTHORIZATION.md

 premium-gated.
 An opted-out or reset player appears there unlinked.
 Summaries are cached per guild and match for the stats TTL; a missing match is not cached.

+`GET /guild/user?guildID=...&userID=...` is one player's statistics in the guild (`UserStats` in `user_stats.go`), readable by any member under the same `ReadStats` action, since any member may run `/stats user` on anyone and the guild boards already name every ranked player.
+Every guild gets the player's record and ten latest matches; ranks, streaks, fates, favorites, teammates, activity, and per-map records are included only while premium is active.
+The player need not be a current member: a player with no recorded games gets a zero summary, not a 404, so the response does not reveal whether someone opted out.
+Documents are cached per guild and player for the stats TTL.

+Three POST routes reset data, each verified live against Discord on every call like PATCH. `POST /guild/stats/reset?guildID=...` deletes every recorded game of the guild (players and events go by cascade), and `POST /guild/user/reset?guildID=...&userID=...` removes one player from the guild's games while keeping the games, so other players' stats do not change.
+Both take the `ResetStats` action, which has the same bar as `WriteSettings`.
+Unlike `/stats user reset`, a player may not reset their own stats without that permission, and unlike it the player reset never touches other guilds.
+Both drop the guild's cached stats, match, and player documents.
+Both answer with the number of games affected. `POST /guild/settings/reset?guildID=...` takes `WriteSettings`.
+It writes the defaults over the row conditionally, honoring `If-Match` and bumping the version rather than deleting the row.
+It counts against the PATCH write budget and skips the premium check.

 Operator delegation is deferred.
 It would compare current Discord member roles (`guilds.members.read`) with stored `PermissionRoleIDs`.
 Editing authorization lists must stay behind the Discord settings permissions.
 The stored admin user